skupperproject/skewer/test-example/README.md

 ## About this example

-This example was produced using [Skewer][skewer], a library for developing and testing Skupper examples.
+This example was produced using [Skewer][skewer], a library for documenting and testing Skupper examples.

 [skewer]: https://github.com/skupperproject/skewer